Wen-Tianyu/Wen-Tianyu.github.io/Travel/Urbana.md

 ## Reminder
 📍 [**Black Dog Smoke & Ale House**] 320 N Chestnut St, Champaign, IL 61820\
 The beef brisket and burnt ends here is amazing and I need to visit here every few weeks to satisfy my stomach.
-Mac and cheese and fries here are also appetizing!
+Mac and cheese and fries are also appetizing!

 📍 [**Sakanaya**] 403 E Green St, Champaign, IL 61820\
 An amazing Japanese restaurant and the sashimi there has great quality with favorable price.
 The donkatsu and sushi are also tasty, and this is where I fell in love with Japanese cuisine again.